loneconservative/guidelines/article-guidelines.md

 For existing contributors, please make a card in the Articles in Progress board in Trello about your article, assigning it to yourself.
 Do not assume that someone else will do this for you.

-All submitted pieces should be sent as a Google Doc, shared with[contactus@loneconservative.com](mailto:contactus@loneconservative.com).
+All submitted pieces should be sent as a Google Doc, shared with [contactus@loneconservative.com](mailto:contactus@loneconservative.com).
 Again, if you have Trello access, please link this Google Doc to your article’s card.

 If your article contains pictures, please attach them separately, either as links or in an email, not as part of the document.